Kimanis–Keningau Highway: Rest and restaurant stop

 These stops are popular for motorists especially lorries, buses and tourists.
 The punishing steep gradient made it necessary for the lorries to make frequent stops and replenish their water-cooling tanks.
-From the high vantage point of Dimie Resort there is a panaromic view of the Brunei Bay and the Klias Bay to the west and glimpse of the Keningau Plain.
+From the high vantage point of Dimie Resort, summit at 1,371 m, there is a panoramic view of the Brunei Bay and the Klias Bay to the west and glimpse of the Keningau Plain.
 The Liawan river and the Pampang river, which flow into the Keningau Plain, arise from the divide provided by the Crocker Range.